LSP20xx/go-ts-template/README.md

 cd go-ts-template
 ```

-Setting Up the Backend

 Navigate to the backend directory:

 ```bash
 cd backend
 ```